CampagneLaboratory/goby/cpp/README.txt

-1. On UNIX/Linux/Mac systems (not necessary for Cygiwn), assuming you are using the BASH shell,  Edit the .bash_profile file so that pkgconfig will find libs/includes installed "locally"
+1. On UNIX/Linux (and possibly Mac) systems (not necessary for Cygiwn), assuming you are using the BASH shell,  Edit the .bash_profile file so that pkgconfig will find libs/includes installed "locally"